 CERM provides integrated databases, software and web-based tools for genome browsing, macromolecular structure calculation based on NMR data with/without the inclusion of paramagnetic constraints, analysis of metal-binding sites and metalloproteins.
 CERM is also the promoter of a biobank of biological samples and biomolecular resources (including plasmids and strains for protein production).

 The CERM/CIRMMP NMR infrastructure has provided access to European users since 1994.
-In more recent years (FP6 and FP7 programs) has provided expertise and a mean of over 260 days per year of transnational access, through projects Eu-NMR, East-NMR, Bio-NMR, of which was coordinator, and iNEXT.
+In more recent years (FP6 and FP7 programs) has provided expertise and a mean of over 260 days per year of transnational access, through projects Eu-NMR, East-NMR, Bio-NMR, of which was coordinator, iNEXT and iNEXT-Discovery.

 The CERM building is located on Polo Scientifico campus in Sesto Fiorentino, a small town close to Florence airport.
 The site can be easily reached by car or bus.
 For details, look at the following link.
 The site entrance of CERM is located in Via Luigi Sacconi 6.

 CERM/CIRMMP provides state of the art instrumentation and expertise to perform the most comprehensive array of experiments needed for the structure and dynamic characterisation of biological macromolecules and their complexes.
 All the standard pulse sequences for spectroscopic, structural and dynamical characterisation are available for attaining fundamental atomic level information.
 CERM/CIRMMP have developed 13C direct detection protocols for “protonless” NMR experiments and for in-cell NMR spectroscopy, and tailored pulse sequences for structural determination of paramagnetic systems.